krakenjs/zoid/docs/example.md

 ### As the component creator

-First I'd create a spec for the component's interface:
+First I'd create a spec for the component's interface.
+I should do this once -- once I've created the component, I can render it multiple times if I need to:

 ```javascript
 var MyLoginComponent = xcomponent.create({